 At the oldest Dutch Colonial stone house in New York City, students can tour the house and grounds, see a slide presentation on early New York history and participate in a colonial craft activity.

 The Voelker Orth Museum occupies an 1890s immigrant family's house in Flushing, Queens and offers a variety of history, science and art programs.
 Read a New York Teacher article about a 1st-grade class trip to the Voelker Orth Museum »

 Using history and culture as a foundation, the museum explores the roles and lives of men, women, and children throughout the centuries.
 School tours and workshops are available.

 - Snug Harbor Cultural Center and Botanic Garden

 Snug Harbor on Staten Island offers four 90-minute outdoor tour varieties: New York Chinese Scholar’s Garden, Wetlands, Snug Harbor Pastoral Grounds and Gardens, and Snug Harbor Heritage Farm.
 Each tour may be paired with a class; topics include Chinese calligraphy, wetlands, the water cycle and more.

 Guided by a museum educator, students will learn through hands-on experience.
-All Title I schools on Staten Island receive eight free class trips.

 School and educator programs use the Staten Island Museum’s collection and exhibitions to create a forum for ideas, debate, and exchange.
 Programs at the Museum and in the classroom offer students and teachers an interdisciplinary and hands-on learning experience.